 Best Pharmaceuticals for Children Act and Pediatric Research Equity Act — Status Report to Congress, Food and Drug Administration, July 2016

-The report said: “We recommend an amendment of PREA to require certain drugs (including biological products) developed for adult cancer indications to be evaluated for a pediatric cancer indication, when there is evidence the drug affects specific molecular targets and/or molecular mechanisms shared between adult and pediatric cancers. (p.21)”
+The report states: “We recommend an amendment of PREA to require certain drugs (including biological products) developed for adult cancer indications to be evaluated for a pediatric cancer indication, when there is evidence the drug affects specific molecular targets and/or molecular mechanisms shared between adult and pediatric cancers. (p.21)”

 “We recommend eliminating the exemption under PREA for relevant orphan-designated adult oncology products, found in section 505B(k) of the FD&C Act, which could be useful for pediatric indications. (p.21)”